ALE Ricci-flat Kahler surfaces and weighted projective spaces: A compactification of an arbitrary fiber of a deformation

 for some $\beta>1.$ The singularities of $\ol N$ are only along the divisor at infinity as described in Propositions \ref{compactific} and \ref{comp-def-non-cyclic}. \end{proof}

-Notice that $\ol N$ is no longer a log del Pezzo surface, as it contains the $(-2)-$curves introduced when resolving the singularities of $M.$ Moreover, the divisor at infinity $C$ is only almost ample, see Definition \ref{ample-adm} below.
+Notice that if $M$ is singular, then $\ol N$ is no longer a log del Pezzo surface, as it contains the $(-2)-$curves introduced when resolving the singularities.
+Moreover, the divisor at infinity $C$ is only almost ample (see Definition \ref{ample-adm} below).